liperium/Linux-Conservation-Mode-For-Lenovo/README.md

            **USER** ALL=(ALL:ALL) NOPASSWD:/home/**USER**/Documents/TCM/CCM.sh

+4. Run TrayConservationMode

-4. Optional : Add to startup applications and make a .desktop
+5. Optional : Add to startup applications and make a .desktop

 ### Make sure your python env is setup correcly as this is a python app
 https://stackoverflow.com/questions/3655306/ubuntu-usr-bin-env-python-no-such-file-or-directory